Diversity, Equity & Inclusion (DEI)

 A Focus on DEI

 Diversity, Equity and Inclusion initiatives are a key part of TCU’s core values.
 Fulfilling TCU’s mission to develop ethical leaders and critical thinkers in a global community depends on the university’s ability to attract and retain students, faculty and staff from diverse backgrounds that thrive in our community.
-A diverse and inclusive campus leads to innovation, broadened perspectives and understanding – values that are foundational aspects of higher education and a key part of TCU’s strategic plan recommendations, Vision in Action: Lead On.
+A diverse and inclusive campus leads to innovation, broadened perspectives and understanding – values that are foundational aspects of higher education.

 DEI is a foundational theme in TCU’s Vision in Action: Lead On Strategic Plan, which was a result of several years planning and broad engagement with the Horned Frog community.
 Key points in the timeline include:

-- Chancellor Boschini and the Board of Trustees established the TCU Diversity, Equity and Inclusion Committee in 2016 to educate individuals to build diversity and inclusion, think and act as ethical leaders, and become responsible citizens in the global community.
+- Fall 2016 – Chancellor Boschini and the Board of Trustees established the TCU Diversity, Equity and Inclusion Committee to educate individuals to build diversity and inclusion, think and act as ethical leaders, and become responsible citizens in the global community.

-- In summer 2019, the DEI committee engaged Dr. Damon Williams with the nationally-recognized Center for Strategic Diversity Leadership & Social Innovation to complete a campus-wide DEI inventory of programs and initiatives.
+- Summer 2019 – the Provost's Office and Office of Diversity and Inclusion engaged Dr. Damon Williams with the nationally-recognized Center for Strategic Diversity Leadership & Social Innovation to complete a campus-wide DEI inventory of programs and initiatives.
 Preliminary results were shared with TCU in February 2020.
 Those results are helping TCU leadership develop new efforts and improvements to current initiatives.

-- Most recently this month, TCU’s Board of Trustees and the Office of the Chancellor announced an initiative to study the university’s historical connections to racism, slavery and the Confederacy.
-Unanimously supported by all members of the Board, this undertaking to review and understand the university’s history will make TCU a stronger institution.
+- July 2020 – TCU’s Board of Trustees and the Office of the Chancellor announced an initiative to study the university’s historical connections to racism, slavery and the Confederacy.
+Unanimously supported by all members of the Board, this undertaking to review and understand the university’s history will make TCU a more inclusive institution, providing an even stronger foundation on which to build our future.

 Several resources stand ready to assist individuals or groups of students needing diversity, equity and inclusion-related support, or other issues affecting their well-being.